spyder-ide/spyder/spyderlib/utils/inspector/tutorial.rst

 You should see in the consolse window a new shell appearing, and the IPython prompt ``In [``\ **1**\ ``]:`` should be displayed.

-See also: `Change Spyder settings to always start with an IPython shell`_

 Reset the name space
 --------------------